MicrosoftDocs/PowerShell-Docs/reference/v3/Core/Invoke-Command.md

 Required: False
 Position: Named
 Default value: 32
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -UseSSL
-Uses the Secure Sockets Layer \(SSL\) protocol to establish a connection to the remote computer.
+Uses the Secure Sockets Layer (SSL) protocol to establish a connection to the remote computer.
 By default, SSL is not used.

 WS-Management encrypts all Windows PowerShell content transmitted over the network.